qa66an/post_earnings_drift_test/README.md

 This project tests the validity of the **post-earnings announcement drift (PEAD)** anomaly — the idea that stocks with unexpectedly strong earnings continue to drift upward after the announcement, violating the **Efficient Market Hypothesis (EMH)**.

-We focus on U.S. equities with **earnings surprises greater than 20%**, and evaluate whether they systematically outperform the **IWM ETF** over short-term horizons.
+We focus on U.S. equities with **earnings surprises greater than 20%**, and evaluate whether they systematically outperform the the **iShares Russell 2000 ETF (IWM)** — an approximate proxy for the overall U.S. equity market — over short-term horizons.

 ---